ritvikmath/jekyll-now/_posts/2018-1-6-LectureHallCheating.md

 </center>
 </figure>

 Adding up the height of the bars past the 3.86% vertical red line, **we get 2.2%**.
-To put that in words, **if there was indeed no cheating during our exam, that is a 2.2% chance of seeing the 3.86% same score rate or an even higher rate**.
+To put that in words, **if there was indeed no cheating during our exam, there is a 2.2% chance of seeing the 3.86% same score rate or an even higher rate**.
 Put more fundamentally, ***it is very unlikely that we got the scores we did without cheating having occurred***.

+Note that this still **doesn't give us a clue which of these student pairs actually cheated**, so we ***cannot use this insight to start accusing students***.
+But, we can use this insight to better prepare for the next exam by printing **different test versions**, having **more proctors** to watch out for cheating, or **including a required signature on an academic honesty agreement** on the exam's first page.